chrisbudnik/bigquery-ml-model-registry/readme.md

 - Google Cloud SDK and BigQuery Python SDK installed
 - An active Google Cloud project with billing enabled
-- A BigQuery dataset and model
+- A BigQuery dataset with saved BigQuery ML model

 ## Setup